Okeoma/helpdesk_app/README.md

 ### Application pages

 - Index: User's dashboard for raising personalized job tickets.
-- Profile: User's profile for assigning job tickets to specific users and updating their access and profile details.
+- Profile: User's profile for assigning job tickets to specific users and updating their access (By Admin) and profile details.
 - Escalated Tickets: Page for tracking and updating escalated users tickets.
+- Ticket Reports: Page for viewing and querying support tickets.
 - Super Access: Page accessible to only Standard and Admin users for assigning and tracking job tickets for any user.
+Also a route where access of other users are being updated by Admin

 ## How to launch application